Issa Soumaré

-Issa Soumaré (born 10 October 2000) is a Senegalese professional footballer who plays as a forward for French club Le Havre.
+Issa Soumaré (born 10 October 2000) is a Senegalese professional footballer who plays as a forward for French club Rennes.

 Club career

 On 22 October 2019, Soumaré signed a professional contract with Orléans for four years.
 He debuted for Orléans in a 2–1 Ligue 2 loss to Stade Malherbe Caen on 1 November 2019.

 On 6 August 2021, he signed a four-year contract with Beerschot in the Belgian top division.
 On 31 January 2022, Soumaré was loaned to Ligue 2 club Quevilly-Rouen until the end of the 2021–22 season.
 On 12 July 2022, the loan to Queville-Rouen was renewed for the 2022–23 season, with an option to buy.

 On 3 July 2023, Soumaré signed for Ligue 1 club Le Havre following their promotion the previous season as champions, signing a three-year deal with the club.

 In January 2024, Soumaré joined Ligue 2 club Auxerre on loan until the end of the season.

+On 16 June 2026, Soumaré moved to Rennes on a four-year contract.

 International career

-Soumaré is a youth international for Senegal.
+Soumaré is a youth international for Senegal, having represented the U17 team.

+He was one of the players who were called up with the Senegal national team by head coach Patrick Vieira for the 2027 Africa Cup of Nations qualification matches against Mozambique and Ethiopia on 25 and 29 September 2026, respectively; and the friendly match against Comoros on 4 October 2026.